mponce0/SystemTools/src-content/compilation.md

    - conversion into assembly code

 * Assembly
-   - conversion into binary/machine code (known as objkect file, `".o"`)
+   - conversion into binary/machine code (known as object file, `".o"`)

 * Linker
    - link with external libraries